CNES/Pandora/doc/sources/userguide/sequencing.rst

 Sequencing
 ==========

-Moreover, Pandora will check if the requested steps sequencing is correct following the permitted transition defined by the Pandora Machine (`transitions <https://github.com/pytransitions/transitions>`_)
+Pandora will check if the requested steps sequencing is correct following the permitted transition defined by the Pandora Machine (`transitions <https://github.com/pytransitions/transitions>`_)

 Pandora Machine defines 3 possible states: